LambdAurora/LambdaBetterGrass/documentation/LAYER_METHOD.md

 Each layer type object contain:
  - `layer` - True if the mod should add the layer model.
+ - `offset` (optional) - A 3-component array representing the XYZ offset of the original model.
+Doesn't apply if a custom model is provided.
  - `block_state` (optional) - A custom block state to provide a custom model of the block state, useful to provide snowy variations for example.

 Layer metadata files from different resource packs are merged.